 Experiential learning is a process through which students develop knowledge, skills, and values from direct experiences outside a traditional academic setting.
-Experiential learning encompasses a variety of activities including internships, service learning, undergraduate research, study abroad, and other creative and professional work experiences.
-Well-planned, supervised and assessed experiential learning programs can stimulate academic inquiry by promoting interdisciplinary learning, civic engagement, career development, cultural awareness, leadership, and other professional and intellectual skills.
+It encompasses internships, service learning, undergraduate research, study abroad, and other creative and professional work experiences.
+Well-planned, supervised, and assessed experiential learning programs can stimulate academic inquiry by promoting interdisciplinary learning, civic engagement, career development, cultural awareness, leadership, and other professional skills.

 - Opportunities for students to take initiative, make decisions, and be accountable for the results

 - Opportunities for students to engage intellectually, creatively, emotionally, socially, or physically

 - A designed learning experience that includes the possibility to learn from consequences, mistakes, and successes